 Step 3: When the scanning process gets finished, you will be able to preview all the files from the scanning results.
 After that, select the files that you want to get back from the USB drive and click on the Recover button to finally choose a destination location on your computer to save the recovered files.

 When your SD card is not showing files, you can try the solutions above or save time by downloading the free trial of AnyRecover.
-You’ll get access to unlimited scans and previews and the ability to quickly restore up to 200MB for 100% free.
+You’ll get access to unlimited scans and previews for free and the ability to quickly restore up.
 It will enable you to recover lost data from SD cards under various situations, like errors due to accidental deletion, formatting, physical damage, virus attacks, and more.

 We hope you found this post helpful.
 If you have any questions or suggestions, feel free to leave them in the comments section below.
 Don’t forget to share it with your friends on social media!